brmson/yodaqa/README.md

 YodaQA
 ======

+YodaQA is an open source Question Answering system using on-the-fly Information Extraction from various data sources (mainly enwiki).
+Its goals are practicality and extensible design - it is not a purely research project, even though we aim to develop YodaQA with appropriate scientific rigor.
+Right now, it is focused on answering factoid questions and not optimized for speed at all; in the future, we hope to add some deductive capabilities and include "personal assistant" style conversation capabilities.

-YodaQA is a Question Answering system built on top of the Apache UIMA framework.
-It stands for "Yet anOther Deep Answering pipeline" and it is inspired by the DeepQA (IBM Watson) papers.
-Its goals are practicality, clean design and maximum simplicity - we believe that other nice features like usability for research will flow naturally from this.
+YodaQA stands for "Yet anOther Deep Answering pipeline" and the system is inspired by the DeepQA (IBM Watson) papers.
+It is built on top of the Apache UIMA and developed as part of the Brmson platform.
+For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings;

-YodaQA is developed as part of the Brmson platform.
-For all the NLP logic (including the NLP type system), we lean heavily on the DKPro UIMA bindings; transitively, work like the StanfordParser and Princeton's Wordnet is crucial for us.
+transitively, work like the StanfordParser and Princeton's Wordnet is crucial for us.
 We also draw some inspiration from the OpenQA project and the Taming Text book.

-The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our training corpus, it can currently answer correctly to about 10% of questions (about 28.5% of questions have the correct answer in top three and 32% in top five;
+The current version is a work-in-progress snapshot that already can answer some questions, even though it's embarassingly often wrong; on our training corpus, it can currently answer correctly to about 12% of questions (about 28.5% of questions have the correct answer in top three and 32% in top five;
 64% of questions have the correct answer suggested at all).